| Appendix 5: Articles

 and regional progress as their functions are interconnected,

+he said.
 Law and Order Restoration Councils at different levels

 have been formed to give leadership to and to cooperate with

+other departments, he said.
 They should love their work and should strive actively

+with far sight, he said.
 Minister for Agriculture and Irrigation Lt-Gen Myint Aung,

 Minister for Industry-2 Maj-Gen Kyaw Than, officials of State